MoeskerDev/TheExplorationofaLifetime/README.md

 *   At some point I decided to check my social links and they did not work eventhough I followed a CI tutorial doing this.
 I did not understand why, looked online and then found a website where they mentioned that you should use the [absolute URL](https://pixelgrade.com/docs/lens/troubleshooting/arent-social-links-not-working/).
 I adapted the links and after that they worked!

 *   Responsiveness; I am happy to say that I was able to fix my responsiveness issues for Ipad and mobile Iphone 5 size.
 I am happy with the way it looks now.
 I removed all previous code for media queries and started again.
 I learned from this what it is like to fix code, rather building it up from scratch.
 Although I did not have time to make it responsive to all screen sizes, I did use the grid system and with time and more creations I will learn more and more.

+* I had a favicon error in the console and this was fixed by creating and adding a [favicon](https://favicon.io/) to my website.
 ---
 ## Deployment
 ---